ssannejohansson/MP3-bark-and-brush/README.md

 | [ChatGPT](https://chatgpt.com) | Help with code logic and explanations |

 ### Media and content

-⚠️ INSTRUCTIONS ⚠️

-Use this space to provide attribution links to any media files borrowed from elsewhere (images, videos, audio, etc.).
-If you're the owner (or a close acquaintance) of some/all media files, then make sure to specify this information.
-Let the assessors know that you have explicit rights to use the media files within your project.
-Ideally, you should provide an actual link to every media file used, not just a generic link to the main site, unless it's AI-generated artwork.

-Looking for some media files?
-Here are some popular sites to use.
-The list of examples below is by no means exhaustive.

-⚠️ --- END ---⚠️

 | Source | Notes |
 | --- | --- |